beaker-project/beaker-dev-docs/proposals/allow-installation-user-defined-distro.rst

 ``name``
   Name of the distro, for example ``RHEL-7.5-20170918.n.0``.
 The name is only used for display purposes.
   It will be shown on the recipe page, and is available for searching in the recipes grid.
-``osversion``
-  OS version expressed as the major and minor versions of this distro.
 ``variant``
   Variant of the distro, for example ``Server``.
 This is only used for display purposes.